speechmatics/speechmatics-rs/speechmatics-async/README.md

 ## Getting Started

+First things first, setting your desired feature flags.
+These options are:

+1. realtime - enables realtime features, causes tokio and tokio-tungstenite to be installed as dependencies
+2. batch - enabled batch features, causes reqwest and rand to be installed as dependencies

 After installing the package via cargo, a simple use case of transcribing a file might look like this:

 ```rs